gemma-butcher/ms4/TESTING.md

    I-Snap provides:<br>
      * an uninterupted add to bag function with no advertising messages.<br>
+     * a add to bag buttoin on the button card for direct and clea add to bag function without navigating to product detail page.<br>
      * a off-centre, top right toast notification to let the user know its been added to the bag but does not obscure the main screen and hinder shopping experience.
 Seen [here](documentation/readme_images/bag_update_msg.png).